New Zealand Emissions Trading Scheme: Economic modelling

 In respect of the 2009 amendments to the NZ ETS, intensity-based allocation was favoured over allocations based on historical emissions by business groups, and representatives of large emitters, by Fonterra and by Federated Farmers.
 Environmental organisations and opposition political parties opposed intensity based allocations.

 First version of the emissions trading scheme, 2008

 Background

-In 2002, the Fifth Labour Government of New Zealand adopted the Climate Change Response Act 2002 (the Act) in order for New Zealand to ratify the Kyoto Protocol and to meet obligations under the United Nations Framework Convention on Climate Change.
+In 2002, the Fifth Labour Government of New Zealand adopted the Climate Change Response Act 2002 in order for New Zealand to ratify the Kyoto Protocol and to meet obligations under the United Nations Framework Convention on Climate Change.

 Labour's emissions trading scheme

 In 2008, the Labour Government enacted the Climate Change Response (Emissions Trading) Amendment Act 2008 which added the first version of the New Zealand Emissions Trading Scheme to the Climate Change Response Act 2002.

 The proposed scheme covered all six greenhouse gases specified in the Kyoto Protocol and was intended to progressively apply to all sectors of the economy including agriculture.
 'Participants' (who would account for their emissions) were to be few, and high in the production chain of each sector.
 Their compliance obligation would have been to surrender one New Zealand unit (NZU) or one internationally tradable Kyoto-compliant unit for each tonne of emissions.

 New Zealand units were to be capped in number and were to be allocated to participants either by grandparenting (gifting) or auctioning.
 Sectors of the economy were to have progressively entered the NZ ETS, with forestry the first from January 2008 and agriculture last in January 2013.
 Allocation rules varied between sectors.
 In general, participants who could pass on costs of the ETS, such as fuel companies, would not be allocated free units.
 Participants such as exporters with products that are priced internationally, would be allocated free units.

 Forest owners with pre-1990 forests were to receive a fixed one-off free allocation of units.
 Transport (liquid fossil fuels), stationary energy and industrial processes would not receive a free allocation of units.
 Trade-exposed industries would have received a free allocation of 90% of 2005 emissions annually to 2018.
 From 2019 to 2029 the free allocation of units would have phased out at the rate of a 1/12 (8.3%) reduction each year.
 Agriculture would have received a free allocation of 90% of 2005 emissions each year to 2018.
 From 2019 to 2029 the free allocation would have phased out at the rate of a 1/12 (8.3%) reduction each year.
 Fishing would have received a free allocation based on 50% of 2005 emissions each year from July 2010 to January 2013.

 The Labour Government subsequently lost the 2008 New Zealand election to the coalition led by National Party, who had campaigned on amending the NZ ETS.